Comcast/Superior-Cache-ANalyzer/README.md

 * `-d` or `--dump` `[SPAN]`

 	Dumps the contents of the cache in Tabular YAML format to `stdout`, then exits.
+This will cause any `-D`/`--dupm-breakdown` flags given to be ignored.
+If specified, `SPAN` should be the path to a cache span to dump as specified in `storage.config` e.g. `/dev/sdk`.
+WARNING: As of the time of this writing, `scan`'s "ionice" value is being set to the lowest possible value on startup, which means that this operation could take several hours to complete if you do not specify a single span.
+Currently, if you do not use the `-l` or `--loadavg` option, it takes about 400-500 seconds to dump a 1TB hard disk cache and about 3-7 seconds to dump an 8GB RAM cache.
+Use of this option with `-l` or `--loadavg` is not recommended at this time, as it will radically increase the time it takes to complete.

+* `-D` or `--dump-breakdown` `[SPAN]`

-If specified, `SPAN` should be the absolute path to a cache span to dump e.g. `/dev/sdk`.
+	Dumps the usage of the cache to `stdout` in Tabular YAML format, broken down by host, then exits.
+If `-d`/`--dump` was given on the command line, this flag will be ignored if present.
+If specified, `SPAN` should be the path to a cache span to dump as specified in `storage.config` e.g. `/dev/sdk`.
 WARNING: As of the time of this writing, `scan`'s "ionice" value is being set to the lowest possible value on startup, which means that this operation could take several hours to complete if you do not specify a single span.
 Currently, if you do not use the `-l` or `--loadavg` option, it takes about 400-500 seconds to dump a 1TB hard disk cache and about 3-7 seconds to dump an 8GB RAM cache.
 Use of this option with `-l` or `--loadavg` is not recommended at this time, as it will radically increase the time it takes to complete.

 * `-f` or `--fips`